 Jury "verdicts" are usually recommendations for how government or some public authority should proceed.
 Because of this the project organizer should get some prior commitment from the public body to take the recommendations seriously and provide a genuine response.
 Devoting insufficient resources to what-comes-after is a common weakness of jury processes.

 Citizens' juries get good reviews when they are properly organized.
 They build citizen capacity and reduce public suspicion when decisions are eventually made in line with jury recommendations.
 Some political scientists have suggested that citizens' juries should review every proposed new law as a way of democratizing government.
 On the downside, citizens' juries are expensive and tend to involve relatively small numbers of citizens.
 To avoid accusations of bias, a jury needs to be run by an organization with a reputation for neutrality.
 Little-known organizations need to assemble a public oversight committee that includes respected people such as retired judges, church ministers, and even-handed journalists.

-In England, the Local Government Management Board has experience running citizens' juries.
+In England, the Local Government Management Board has run many citizens' juries.
 In the US, the Jefferson Center has developed a successful citizens' jury process.
-In Canada, a good example is the British Columbia Citizens' Assembly on Electoral Reform.
+In Canada, the Province of British Columbia sponsored a highly regarded Citizens' Assembly on Electoral Reform.

 The Citizen's Handbook / Home / About / Table of Contents

 The Citizen's Handbook / Charles Dobson / citizenshandbook.org

 The Troublemaker's Teaparty is a print version of The Citizen's Handbook published in 2003.
 It contains all of The Handbook plus additional material on preventing grassroots rot, strategic action, direct action and media advocacy.
 You can get a copy of The Teaparty from bookstores, Amazon or New Society Publishers.